brainiak/rtcloud-projects/mindeye/docs/02-quickstart_realtime.md

    > You should see something like "(mindeye) Apptainer>" at the command prompt if the environment was activated.
 Run `flirt -version` to verify that FSL commands are available.

 ### PsychoPy (to display reconstructions)
 This refers to the PsychoPy instance that waits for RT-Cloud to write the reconstruction output json files, reads and decodes them, and then displays the reconstructions to the experimenters.
-Currently, the reconstructions are not displayed to the participant in the scanner, which is an area for improvement.
+Currently, the reconstructions are not displayed to the participant in the scanner.

 > Note: This means that in the current setup, there are two different instances of PsychoPy running in the real-time scan.
 First is the instance that displays reconstructions to the experimenter, described here.
 Second is the instance that displays images to the participant in the scanner.
 In this guide, we focus on setting up RT-Cloud using pre-collected data, so the latter is not needed.